 Some major pain points for buying airplane tickets are that prices fluctuate by the minute, there are so many different classes of tickets, and there are so many hidden fees.
-The result is that few people actually know how much they will end up spending for a flight when all is said and done.
+The result is that few people know how much they will end up spending on a flight when all is said and done.
 Some customers who know how to game the system come out winners with unbelievably cheap tickets, while others feel ripped off because they don’t know how the system works.

 I propose a “no-nonsense airline” where ticket prices do not fluctuate much, there is only one seating class, and there are no hidden fees.
 This airline should operate much like a bus system, but without the confusing timetables.
 Imagine an airline that has pricing like this: